 Heralded by the Sunday Times as one of the best places to live in the East of England, Petersfield is another Cambridge neighbourhood on the up.
 With a strong cluster of independent stores, Chinese supermarkets and CAMRA-approved pubs, the area has been dubbed as Cambridge’s answer to Notting Hill – not least for its charming terraces of well-priced townhouses.
 When it comes to schools, Petersfield boasts some of Cambridge’s best, with two local state primaries (St Matthew’s and St Alban’s RC) and one secondary (Parkside Community College) all ranked as outstanding.
 Cambridge central station – which has direct services to both King’s Cross and Liverpool Street – is less than five minutes’ walk away.

-Some 12 miles south of the city centre, Trumpington, and neighbouring Great Kneighton, have become a hotspot for new developments, with around 2,000 new homes – ranging from starter flats to family homes – being built in the past few years.
+Some two miles south of the city centre, Trumpington, and neighbouring Great Kneighton, have become a hotspot for new developments, with around 2,000 new homes – ranging from starter flats to family homes – being built in the past few years.
 The area sits just west of the prestigious Cambridge Biomedical Campus – the gargantuan research complex (the largest of its kind in Europe) built around Addenbroke’s Hospital – which is credited with driving the development boom.
 Might the area be in for another major boost in years to come?
 The Department for Transport is currently considering the business case for a new Cambridge South train station which would serve as the main connection point for the Biomedical Campus.
 Expect house prices to jump dramatically if plans are greenlit.

 Designed to provide affordable accommodation for the University, Eddington is the newest neighbourhood in Cambridge, and is already making a bit of a splash.
 Much of the development here has been driven by the University itself, which has given up its unused land for commercial developments provided house builders also supply new student digs.
 While the Eddington vision is still in the making (the first houses were finished in 2019), current plans envisage a bustling market square, as well as a new primary school sponsored by the University of Cambridge.
 The biggest development to date is Athena, which has scooped awards for its fashionable designs.
 Expect to pay around £300,000 for a studio flat, and just over £1m for a large family house.